 - API gateway functionality with IAP

-- Automatic public certificate creation and rotation with Google-managed certificates
+- Automatic public certificate creation and rotation with Google Certificate Manager

-- Multi-cluster and multi-regional load balancing at the edge with Multi Cluster Ingress
+- Multi-cluster and multi-regional load balancing at the edge with Multi Cluster Gateway

 In the topology of the preceding diagram, the cloud ingress layer sources traffic from outside of the service mesh and directs that traffic to the mesh ingress layer.
 The mesh ingress layer then directs traffic to the mesh-hosted application backends.